Berliner FC Dynamo: Colours and crest

 The colours of BFC Dynamo are claret and white.
 The colours were inherited from SC Dynamo Berlin and followed the claret colour scheme of SV Dynamo.
 BFC Dynamo has been playing in claret and white since the club's founding, with the exception of a period in the 1990s.
 The BFC Dynamo home kit has traditionally been a claret shirt, paired with claret or white shorts and socks.
 The team is occasionally nicknamed "die Weinroten", which means "the Clarets".

 The club was rebranded as FC Berlin on 19 February 1990.
 A pure white was set as the new match colour with immediate effect.
 FC Berlin then adopted a red and white colour scheme.
 In the eyes of the supporters, the red and white kit looked a lot like 1.
 FC Union Berlin.
 The club played in red and white home kits for most of the FC Berlin era, but wore a black and red striped home shirt, paired with black shorts and socks from the 1996–97 season through the 1998–99 season.
 The club eventually decided on 3 May 1999 to return to its original club name and consequently also later returned to its traditional colour scheme.

 The BFC Dynamo away kit has traditionally been a white shirt, paired with claret or white shorts and socks.
 However, a variety of away kits have been used at different times.
-The team occasionally used a green alternative shirt during the 1960s and early 1970s.
+During the 1960s and early 1970s, the team occasionally used a green alternative shirt.
 (Note: The green alternative shirt was used on several occasions as an alternative home shirt, such as in SC Dynamo Berlin's home matches against SC Motor Karl-Marx-Stadt on 2 September 1962 and BSG Motor Steinach on 29 November 1964, or BFC Dynamo's home matches against BSG Wismut Aue on 13 November 1966, BSG Motor Babelsberg on 10 September 1967 and HFC Chemie on 30 October 1971.)
 Green was the colour of the Volkspolizei, which was the official sponsor of BFC Dynamo during the East German era.
 The green alternative shirt was then abandoned in favor of the white shirt in the mid-1970s.
 BFC Dynamo would, however, once again play in a green shirt in the away match against AS Monaco in the 1989–90 European Cup Winners' Cup.
 In the 1985–86 season, the team began using a red and white diagonally striped alternate shirt.
 The diagonally striped alternative shirt was used for the rest of the 1980s.